Skip to main content

 import { createYooptaEditor } from '@yoopta/editor';

-Always wrap createYooptaEditor() in useMemo to prevent recreating the editor on every render.
+Always wrap createYooptaEditor() in useMemo (with stable plugins/marks) to prevent recreating the editor on every render.

 editor